Quickstart

 - Choose "Archived" to view the history.

-- Use search and filtering features to locate specific operations.
+- Use the search and filtering features to locate specific operations.

 Compliance Note

-In accordance with the SecNumCloud certification, the retention period for Cloud Temple console events is a minimum of 6 months, ensuring compliance with security and traceability requirements.
+In accordance with the SecNumCloud qualification, event storage for the Cloud Temple console is retained for a minimum of 6 months, thereby ensuring compliance with security and traceability requirements.

-Click on the 'New Features' icon at the bottom-left of the green banner.
-You will find details of the changes for each version of the Cloud Temple console.
+Click on the 'What's New' icon at the bottom left of the green banner.
+You will see the details of the changes for each version of the Cloud Temple console.

-Access to all Console features is available through the Console API.
-You can find detailed information about verbs and configurations via 'Profile' and 'APIs':
+Access to all Console features is available via the Console API.
+You can view details on the verbs and configurations via 'Profile' and 'APIs' :

 Terraform Provider